Robinson 2020

-Robinson 2020, also known as Robinson Fiji, was the eighteenth season of Swedish Expedition Robinson franchise.
+Robinson 2020, also known as Robinson Fiji, is the eighteenth season of Swedish Expedition Robinson franchise.
 23 contestants from all over Sweden travelled to Fiji to compete in challenges, until the two teams merged into one.
 After the teams merged, the contestants competed in individual challenges, hoping to win immunity to be safe from being voted out.
 Once three remained, they competed in a series of challenges in order to determine this year's Robinson winner.
 The season premiered on 15 March 2020 and ended on 24 May 2020, and was broadcast on TV4.
 The presenter was Anders Öfvergård.
 This year's winner was Michael Björklund who earned 500,000 SEK.

-Season Summary
+Season summary

 Team South was plagued by conflict centered around Raymond, a muscular man who wanted to dominate everything.
 He bullied two of the team members and people grew afraid of him to the extent that they joined him in the bullying.
 He garnered almost a cult-like following.
 Those who opposed him were voted out.
 It took two simultaneous twists to vote him out just before the merge.
 Michael was the team's chef.
 No one had problems with him because he stayed out of the conflicts and never spoke up against the bullying.
 He later revealed that he was previously Sweden's Chef of the Year and had competed in the cooking world cup.

 In Team North, two physically strong men (Jonas and Hasse) took leader roles.
 A pact of weaker players led by Julia voted them out to save themselves.

 The teams merged 5-4 but three wild cards (Christoffer, Clara and Jani) joined just before the merge, adding complexity.
 One player flipped in each direction (Ragnar and Mattias).
 All three wild cards joined Julia's Team North alliance.
 Because of his strong relationship with the three wild cards, spiritual man Kristove took over leadership of Julia's alliance and pulled the strings.
 Their alliance was in a comfortable majority.
 Every single player joined either alliance, a rare occurrence in Swedish Survivor.

 In a twist where two players would be voted out in one vote, both alliances inevitably got to pick off one opponent, which ended Mattias' game.
 At Gränslandet ("The Borderlands"), Jonas had stayed alive ever since he was voted out but he was defeated by Mattias who returned to the game.